skyfloogle/red-viper/README.md

 =========

 A Virtual Boy emulator for the Nintendo 3DS based on [r3Ddragon](https://github.com/mrdanielps/r3Ddragon) by mrdanielps, which is itself based on Reality Boy / Red Dragon.
+It uses a dynamic recompiler with busywait detection and a hardware-accelerated renderer to achieve high performance on the 3DS's limited hardware.

 ## Features
 * All officially licensed games are playable at full speed, even on the original 3DS